alstat/Bagyo.jl/docs/src/vis.md

 get(BestTrack, :ibtracs) # download the IBTrACS Best Track, Bagyo.jl automatically skips this if data previously downloaded already data = load(BestTrack, :ibtracs) lines!(a3, data, :ibtracs, linewidth=1, color=RGBAf(1.0, 0.678431, 0.0, 0.15))
-a3.title = "Tropical Cyclone Tracks in Western-North Pacific using IBTrACS";
+a3.title = "Tropical Cyclone Tracks in WNP using IBTrACS";
 a3.titlesize = 25;
 a3.titlealign = :left;
 a3.ylabelpadding = 15;